OKCody/2016-08-17-ou-github-collaboration/README.md

 ####Use

-Import, **do not fork**, this repository to your host account on GitHub.
-Use the import untilty provided by GitHub at [https://import.github.com](https://import.github.com)
+Follow the instructions of your instructor.
+You will be folrking this repository to your own GitHub account.

 ####Disclaimer